-Dairy farm manager and dairy farm assistant manager appear on Immigration New Zealand's immediate skill shortage list.
+Dairy farm manager and dairy farm assistant manager appear on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled dairy farmers from overseas to work in New Zealand.

 The trend of increasing herd numbers and corporatisation of dairy farms means more opportunities for people with management skills.
 New hands-off farm management roles include operation managers, business managers and farm supervisors.